Once you select an Element containing a

 Read More

-etc.), then you can manipulate it through the function editor.
+, etc.), you can manipulate it through the function editor.

 Timeline